Adults Work; Children Play Games... Right? Wrong!

 However, when it comes to the utilization of an effective safety incentive program, the term "Safety Game" is not about playing games at all!
-Instead, it's about finding the closest distance between two points when it comes to garnering an employee's attention -- and with it, elevating that person's level of safety awareness to the highest extent possible.
+It's instead about garnering an employee's attention -- and with it, elevating that person's level of safety awareness to the highest extent possible.

 A short biographical story might help shed more light on how a well-designed safety game can have a phenomenal impact on workers, not just individually, but in creating a sense of teamwork and positive morale.

-Thus, the bingo "game" component of Safety Pays is specifically designed so although the employees feel as though they're playing a game together, they're actually being provided any number of avenues to increase their safety awareness, improve communication, and most importantly, to help each other work more safely each and every day.
+That’s why Safety Pays utilizes a bingo component.
+It’s designed so that the employees’ experience is one of playing a game together.
+But what’s actually being provided are any number of avenues to increase their safety awareness, improve communication, and most importantly, to motivate each to help his or her co-workers observe the rules of safety.

-Moreover, with Safety Pays ability to contour itself to a given company's needs, it provides a new methodology to not only motivate workers to make a greater effort to work safely but also improve attendance, housekeeping – any number of collateral concerns you might have relating to employee performance or behavior.
+Moreover, with Safety Pays ability to contour itself to a given company's needs, it provides a new methodology to not only motivate workers to make a greater effort to work safely but also improve attendance, housekeeping – any number of collateral concerns relating to employee performance and/or behavior.